Free Irish newspaper archives

 PRONI no longer takes recently published materials on deposit but it still holds a significant collection of 19th-century titles, mostly on microfilm, that can be viewed in its offices in the Titanic Quarter of Belfast.
 The full list of its microfilm holding can be downloaded here as a pdf or search for specific titles in the Newsplan database (see link in the box above).

 Universities and county libraries and archives: Most county repositories and universities have old Irish newspaper archives for their area.
-Galway county library, is fairly typical in having quite an extensive list.
+Galway county library, is fairly typical in having quite an extensive list (link not working at present).
 The majority won't have any online access so you'll need to visit the institutions in person.
 Mostly these papers are made available on microfilm but you may find you can view the hard copy, too.

 Irish Newspaper Archives and the Irish Times Archive – Ireland's two main pay-to-view online newspaper collections – are available for free searching in many of the island's libraries.London, Dublin, Belfast Gazettes: While these publications are not newspapers in the way that the Irish Times and the Independent are newspapers, they fall into the category by virtue of their origins as the official 'news' outlet for the Government since the late 17th century.
 The London Gazette and the Belfast Gazette are both freely available online and are easy to search.